UnCarter25le/ChineseLiterature/README.md

 # Fourth, detailed info for first part.
 > ### 1.
 ChineseLiterature:

-- ####  Make sure the connection parametors in these files when you trying to connect mysql server locally.
+- ####  Make sure the connection parametors in these files when trying to connect mysql server locally.

 ```
 settings.py: